mahmutovichana/Hotel-Reservations-App/README.md

 We would love to hear from you and help you plan your next trip! 💬

 Thank you for choosing Hana Avis for your next hotel booking.
 We're confident that you'll love our app and have a great time on your trip! 🌟

-Please make sure to replace path/to/mysql-connector-java.jar with the actual path to the mysql connector jar file on your computer.